sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 > right for this, since Accept-Vote-Diffs-From does not fit with its
 > semantics.

+> Note: It might be desirable to support this negotiation for legacy
+> votes as well, even before walking onions is implemented.
+Doing so
+> would allow us to reduce authority bandwidth a little, and possibly
+> include microdescriptors in votes for more convenient processing.

 ## A generalized algorithm for voting

 Unlike with previous versions of our voting specification, here I'm